 We want to keep your students safe and healthy during the COVID-19 pandemic.
 Our message about making safe choices and "thinking first" is now available in a virtual format.
-Schedule your free, award-winning program now.
-If you need additional information, please contact Charlotte at 816-276-4955 or email@example.com.
+Schedule you free, award-winning program now.
+If you need additional information, please contact Nikki Flager at 816-276-4955 or firstname.lastname@example.org.

 ThinkFirst of Greater Kansas City is part of a national, award-winning injury prevention program presented by inspiring survivors of brain and spinal cord injuries.
 Through compelling, firsthand testimonies, youth learn about the consequences of careless decisions and how injuries can happen to anyone.
 These sobering yet motivational messages urge youth to take personal responsibility and make safe choices.

 ThinkFirst of Greater Kansas City provides 45-minute, free school-based presentations for youth grades kindergarten through high school throughout the Greater Kansas City metropolitan area.
 The presentations are age appropriate and cover a variety of topics including distracted driving, promoting seat belt usage, sports and recreation safety, helmet usage, motor-vehicle safety, water safety and avoiding violence.
 Thousands of youth in Greater Kansas City hear the ThinkFirst injury prevention message each year.

 "We appreciate how this program was presented at the children's level, so they understood the material.
 It was clear, concise and engaging.
 We also appreciate that this assembly was free or we wouldn't have been able to have ThinkFirst come to our school."